Dharmathin Thalaivan: Production

 After Thai Veedu, Devar Films parted ways with Rajinikanth.
 All the subsequent films they produced were flops which resulted in heavy losses.
 Director R. Thyagarajan openly accepted that they had a very good rapport with Rajinikanth for sometime but due to unavoidable circumstances they lost their friendship with Rajinikanth.
 They accepted that they are responsible for the issue and there was no mistake on Rajinikanth's side.
-Rajinikanth wished to help them and did Dharmathin Thalaivan under Dhandayuthapani Films.
+Rajinikanth wished to help them and did Dharmathin Thalaivan under the subsidiary Dhandayuthapani Films.
 The film, a remake of the 1978 Hindi film Kasme Vaade, was the 21st collaboration between Rajinikanth and S. P. Muthuraman.
+The film was launched at the office of Devar Films.
 It saw Prabhu and Rajinikanth pairing for the first time, although it released after their second outing together, Guru Sishyan (1988).
 The film marked the debut of actress Khushbu in Tamil films.
-She revealed that the film happened after she met Prabhu and he recommended her to Dandayudhapani.
+She revealed that the film happened after she met Prabhu and he recommended her to Dhandayuthapani.
 She also recalled an instance when she struggled to learn and understand Tamil during the shoot.

 Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam, Vaali and Gangai Amaran.
-The song "Muthamizh Kaviye" is based on Gourimanohari raga.
+The music was composed by Ilaiyaraaja.
+The song "Muthamizh Kaviye" is set in Gourimanohari raga.